 Sheep with long wool are insulated from being shocked when they go under electric fencing.
 Before we knew this, we didn’t have the strands of electric close enough together in our sheep pasture.
 Unfortunately the sheep figured out where the land was lowest under the fence and were always getting out in the same spot.
 The electric wire would sweep across their back, causing a little wool to be wrapped around the wire each time.
 We didn’t realize it until we had lost several lambs that the sheep had wrapped so much wool around the electric wire in that area that it was totally insulated.
 Coyotes could walk under the fence there without being shocked.

 The best electric fencing for predator control is the netting available from Premier1Supplies.
 They have a variety of nettings available for different species, and you really do need to get the netting that is made for whatever you have.
-We have at least 15 rolls of the ElectroNet, which is for sheep and goats, and we have two rolls of poultry netting that we use with our Henmobile.
+We have at least 15 rolls of the ElectroNet, which is for sheep and goats, and we have three rolls of poultry netting that we use with our Henmobile.
 That keeps raccoons out of the chicken yard.
 Most of the Premier nettings have been proven to keep out a variety of predators, including bears.

 House livestock at night